-Robert K. Blaisdell is a partner in Barrett & Singal's Health Law practice.
+Robert K. Blaisdell is Managing Partner and Chair of Barrett & Singal's Health Law practice.
 He works with healthcare clients to provide general business and corporate legal services and guidance on a wide range of issues, such as regulatory and corporate compliance; vendor contracting; HIPAA; medical staff credentialing and peer review; healthcare fraud and abuse, including Anti-Kickback, Stark Physician self-referral and False Claims Act analysis; nursing home and assisted living facility representation (including MassHealth audit appeals, transfers/discharges, and evictions).
 He has also appeared before various oversight agencies, such as the Massachusetts Commission Against Discrimination, Board of Registration in Nursing and the Board of Registration in Medicine.

 Bob is also experienced in general corporate law, employment law, and litigation.

 Student Prosecutor with the Essex County District Attorney’s Office

 Contributing author, Pattern Discovery: Labor and Employment Law, published by Clark, Boardman, Callahan